dartmouth-cs98/decentralized-health-frontend/README.md

 - Elorm Coch

 ## HOW DO I GET STARTED HERE
-Run `npm install`, then `npm start` to start your development server
+Run `npm install`, then `npm start` to start your development server.
+If your default browser is not chrome, run `BROWSER="google chrome" npm start` to ensure that the url opens in chrome.

 ## HOW DO YOU TALK WITH THE BLOCKCHAIN
 This project uses Redux Toolkit Query.
 The default fetchBaseQuery is replaced with a custom web3BaseQuery.
 This is not fully tested yet, and is a little error prone.
 Be generous with console.log when developing.
 The communication is done with a library called web3.js.
 RTK Query supplies us with hooks that encompass the data fetching lifecycle, and so we do not need to plug into React's own lifecycle using UseEffect.